 How to make Keto Chocolate Chip Cookies

 - Coconut flour

 - Dark chocolate chips (80% or higher, or Lily’s)

 - Maldon sea salt flakes

-Tips, tricks, and take-aways for making Low Carb Chocolate Chip Cookies
+Low Carb Dark Chocolate Chip Cookies Tips & Tricks

 With the cookie, texture is king.
 What I’ve found after experimenting is that the key to a good chocolate chip cookie when you are going gluten-free is the texture.
 I’ve experimented with only almond flour (too soft), coconut (a bit too dry for my liking, plus, not everything can have flipping coconut flour in it), and finally settled on almond with a little helping hand from coconut flour.

 Do you really need brown sugar?
 Yes!
 Alright, well, no. But you will not get the same flavor profile.
 Up until recently there was no real substitute for brown sugar.
 Swerve came out with a brown “sugar” version that really does make a difference.
 I’m dying to try it with a caramel sauce, but that’s another experiment for another time.
 Trust me when I say that brown erythritol is where it’s at.